-Some jack storage covers are equipped with a hub cap removal tool.
-Position the hub cap removal tool in the notch and pull straight away from the wheel to avoid potential damage to the hub cap and wheel paint/wheel surface.
+The optional hub cap removal tool is stowed with the jack.
+Position the hub cap removal tool in the notch and pull straight away from the wheel to avoid potential damage to the hub cap and wheel surface.

 Remove the hub cap.
 If you have an aluminum or plastic molded hub cap, pry it off with the chisel end of your wheel wrench.